 Most businesses start with a CMS, especially those that need an online portal to showcase or sell their product or service.
 If your business has a website, you’re already using a CMS (think WordPress).

-I’ll start with CMS, since it’s likely the first thing you’ll need when you’re ready to start setting up your business.
-A CMS, or content management system, is the central hub where you’re able to manage all of the content you publish on your website.
+We’ll start with CMS since it’s likely the first thing you’ll need when you’re ready to start setting up your business.
+A CMS, or content management system, is the central hub from where you manage all the content you publish on your website.